-Mini Lamancha– A cross between the Nigerian Dwarf and Lamancha breeds.
+Mini Lamancha goat– A cross between the Nigerian Dwarf and Lamancha breeds.
 These goats have no or reduced ears and come in all colors.
 They stand between 23 and 27 inches tall and produce about 3 quarts of milk a day.

-Mini Nubian – A cross between the Nigerian Dwarf and Nubian breeds.
+Mini Nubian Goat – A cross between the Nigerian Dwarf and Nubian breeds.
 These goats have long pendulous ears and come in all colors.
 They stand between 23 and 31 inches at the shoulder and produce about 2 quarts of milk a day.

 Now rarely used for meat, because really, they are too cute, these breeds are bred with a stockier more meat-type build.
 That way if you need to put your meat animals in minimal space these ones can fit your needs.
 They still can be wonderful pets even if you don’t want to go that route though!

-Pygmy goats – These have upright ears and come in all colors.
+Pygmy Goat – These have upright ears and come in all colors.

-Kinder – A cross between the Pygmy and Nubian breeds, these goats are more of a dual-purpose breed for meat and milk.
+Kinder Goat – A cross between the Pygmy and Nubian breeds, these goats are more of a dual-purpose breed for meat and milk.
 They tend to have horizontal ears and come in all colors.
 They stand between 20 and 28 inches at the shoulder and weigh about 135 pounds.

 Australian Miniature Goat – A cross between the Cashmere, and Nubian breeds with Australian brush goats.
 They still have characteristics for fiber, milk, and meat production, but were bred primarily for the pet trade with their ability in those categorize marginalized.
 They come in all colors.
 They stand about 20 inches tall at the shoulder and weigh between 50 and 80 pounds.